Plaza del Sol (Mexico)

+The mall was anchored by an 8,255-square-meter Fábricas de Francia department store, opened in 1969 and rebranded briefly in 2018-9 as Liverpool before Liverpool closed it in September 2021 as it opened a new store at nearby Distrito La Perla, and reopened the building a month later on October 7, 2021, as a branch of Suburbia, also owned by the El Puerto de Liverpool group.

 It is located a few blocks away from the Expo Guadalajara and the Guadalajara World Trade Center on one of the highest commercial areas of the city and rivals in importance with La Gran Plaza, Plaza Pabellón, Centro Magno and Galerías Guadalajara.
-Its tag line: "Plaza del Sol: todo" ("Plaza del Sol: everything") is one of the most prominent branding mechanisms in Guadalajara today.
+A more recent competitor is Distrito La Perla which opened in 2021 only 1 km to the west.